hapifhir/hapi-fhir-jpaserver-starter/README.md

 This project is a  starter project you can use to deploy a FHIR server using HAPI FHIR JPA validaton with the npm implementation support.

-- Implementation Guides can be added to hapi.properties and will be loaded during startup of the server, currently configured are the swiss implementation guides relevant for the Swiss EPR Projectathon 2020
+- Optionally Implementation Guides can be added that will be loaded during startup of the server.
+The "with-preload" subfolder contains an example with the swiss implementation guides relevant for the Swiss EPR Projectathon 2020

   - ch.fhir.ig.ch-epr-term#2.0.4
   - ch.fhir.ig.ch-core#1.0.0